La Brea, Trinidad and Tobago: Local amenities

 The only available health resources are Petrotrin Lake Asphalt Medical Centre, which is a private enterprise for health care of workers and their immediate family.
 The other health facility is the La Brea Health Centre, which serves the entire community.

 La Brea is the location of the court house, revenue division, post office, market, abattoir, food court, drug store (in Rousillac), along with a few stores and an internet café.

+Government and politics

+La Brea is part of the La Brea parliamentary constituency for elections to the Parliament of Trinidad and Tobago.